Building Business Services in Device42

 Overview

 This is a technical guide that will walk you through a step-by-step process of building Business Services within Device42.
-Once you have successfully performed discovery, apply the methods outlined below to create Application Groups and then leverage these groups to facilitate the process of building your Business Applications.
+Once you have successfully performed discovery, apply the methods outlined below to create Application Groups and then leverage these groups to facilitate the process of building your Business Services.

 Viewing Discovery Data